benmomo/scene-datalake/deployment/linux/README.md

 #### 📁 Where to Place the Certificates

-You should create a folder named `certs` inside `deployment/local/windows/`, like this:
+You should create a folder named `certs` inside `deployment/linux/`, like this:

 ```
 scene-datalake/
 └── deployment/
-    └── windows/
+    └── linux/
         ├── certs
             ├── fullchain1.pem
             ├── privkey1.pem
 ```

-#### 🛠️ Steps to Create the Certificates (Using Git Bash or WSL)
+#### 🛠️ Steps to Create the Certificates (Using Bash)

-If you're using Git Bash, WSL, or any terminal with OpenSSL:
+Open a bash terminal (we assume OpenSSL has been already installed):

 ```
 mkdir -p certs